ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/ne_dgt_rules/README.md

 This action can be performed in two different modes:
 * Normal translation: If using the normal translation workflow, the action will first check whether a review request has been completed for the related item.
-* Direct translation: If using the direct translation workflow, the action will be send regardless of any review status on the related item.
+* Direct translation: If using the direct translation workflow, the action will be sent directly, but only if no review was sent previously.

 ## 2.3.
 Custom data types.
 ### 2.3.1.
 DGT Translation Service response